emilbustos/emilbustos.github.io/_pages/about.md

 My research interests are in labor economics, empirical corporate finance and applied microeconomics.

-I have a Master of Science in Economics from the Paris School of Economics.

 Welcome to my web page!

-If you want to contact me, feel free to e-mail me at emil.bustos [at] phdstudent.hhs.se
+If you want to contact me, feel free to e-mail me at: emil.bustos [at] phdstudent.hhs.se

-#- You can find my CV [here](https://vikingwalden.github.io/files/cv.pdf).

 <!-- I am on the job market and available for interviews before, during, and after the virtual European Job Market and the virtual 2021 AEA/ASSA meetings. -->